peasy/peasy-js/README.md

 peasy-js makes it trivial to whimsically swap out UI, backend, and data frameworks in your applications by creating your business logic in a composable, reusable, scalable, and testable manner.

+# The main actors

+### Business Service
+A [business service](https://github.com/peasy/peasy-js/wiki/BusinessService) implementation represents an entity (e.g. users, or projects) and is responsible for exposing business functionality via commands.
+These commands encapsulate CRUD and other business related logic.

+### Command
+The [command](https://github.com/peasy/peasy-js/wiki/Command) is responsible for orchestrating the execution of initialization logic, business and validation rule execution, and other logic (data proxy invocations, workflow logic, etc.), respectively, via the command execution pipeline.

+### Rule
+A [rule](https://github.com/peasy/peasy-js/wiki/Business-and-Validation-Rules) can be created to represent a business rule (authorization, price validity, etc.) or a validation rule (field length, required, etc.).
+Rules are consumed by commands and can be chained, configured to execute based on a previous rule’s execution, etc. Rules can also be configured to invoke code based on the result of their execution.

+### Data Proxy
+The [data proxy](https://github.com/peasy/peasy-js/wiki/Data-Proxy) is responsible for data storage and retrieval, and serves as an abstraction layer for data stores (database, web services, cache, etc.).

 # Where can I get it?

 - [Download the latest release](https://github.com/peasy/peasy-js/archive/master.zip).